-On the day of each program, if the weather is questionable (too cold, rain, heavy snow, dangerous or icy roads etc.) a message will be left on the program Information Hotline at noon indicating that the program has been cancelled.
-An email will also be sent out to the distribution list; however it is a member's responsibility to check the hotline.
+On the day of each program, if the weather is questionable (too cold, rain, heavy snow, dangerous or icy roads etc.), an email will be sent out to the distribution list.
+It is a member's responsibility to check their e-mail.